 This course introduces the student to evidence-based practices of effective pedagogy as it relates to the conceptualization, development, and delivery of clear lesson plans to promote the academic development of college students.
-Student learning styles will be addressed and
+Student learning styles are addressed and teaching across cultures are emphasized.
+Students are provided with best practices in designing syllabi, delivery of course content, student assessment, and course outcomes.